-2/24 DPR Enhance park safety through more security staff (police or parks enforcement) Park Enforcement Patrol (PEP) officer presence reduces illegal or inappropriate behavior and increases the opportunity for peaceful and safe enjoyment of the parks by both children and adults.
+2/23 DPR Enhance park safety through more security staff (police or parks enforcement) Park Enforcement Patrol (PEP) officer presence reduces illegal or inappropriate behavior and increases the opportunity for peaceful and safe enjoyment of the parks by both children and adults.
 CB6 would like more frequent patrols in our district.
 Current levels of roving enforcement are not sufficient to address quality of life issues in our parks which appear to have ramped up during the pandemic; more fixed patrols are needed.
 In this vein, we support funding of 1 additional sergeant and 8 additional PEP officers for Manhattan South.
 If additional officers are not possible at this time, we urge that the current level of staffing continue and that the Department of Parks consider patrol routes to address changing needs.
-3/24 DPR Provide better park maintenance Manhattan Community District 6 needs increased staffing at parks, such as a dedicated district gardener, city parks workers, and additional welders.
+3/23 DPR Provide better park maintenance Manhattan Community District 6 needs increased staffing at parks, such as a dedicated district gardener, city parks workers, and additional welders.
 Current levels of maintenance and operations staff are not adequate to maintain our parks, and our landscaping suffers from lack of gardening and accessibility.
 Also, non-governmental funding (i.e. conservancies) is not available for any parks in our district.
 The pandemic has resulted in an increase in park usage.
 And as a district lacking park space, maintaining what little we do have is crucial.
 We were pleased to see the Executive Budget for FY 2022 included money for 10,000 new hires for the City Clean-up Corps.
-We hope that the budget will protect this program throughout FY 2022 and FY 2023.
-13/24 NYPL Other expense budget request for NYPL In previous years we have asked for additional electronic assets for libraries and staffing increases.
-The City did respond with some additional funding and the Branches in our district have told us they do not need an increase at this time even to make internal renovations for social distancing, However, the funding has not been baselined in the budget making reliance on future amounts precarious.
-We ask that the budget for NYPL and particularly for the branches in our district be baselined and then increased to address upgrades to resources when budgets allow.
+We hope that the budget will protect this program in the next fiscal year.
+14/23 NYPL Other expense budget request for NYPL In previous years we have asked for additional electronic assets for libraries and staffing increases.
+However, the funding has not been baselined in the budget, making a reliance on future amounts precarious.
+We ask that the budget for NYPL and particularly for the branches in our district be increased to address upgrades to resources.